Sensory Support Centre (SSC)

 Is a Special Support Centre suitable for my child?

-Hazelwick SSC caters for Hearing Impaired students who have EHCP that indicates they need to have Specialist Support and access to a Teacher of the Deaf.
+Hazelwick SSC caters for deaf students who have an EHCP that indicates they need to have Specialist Support and access to a Teacher of the Deaf.

 We aim to provide the appropriate and personalised level of support to enable students to become independent, therefore levels of support will vary according to the age and related needs of the student.